-220Ec.
-International Economic Theory.
+- 220Ec.
+Intermediate Economic Theory.
 A study of pricing and output determination, with an analysis of cost, wages and profits, under the conditions of perfect, and imperfect competition.

-223Ec.
-LABOR ECONOMICS AND PROBLEMS.
+Second Semester. - 223Ec.
+Labor Economics and Problems.
 Capital, labor, and law in the United States.
 American trade unions, their policy practice, and structure with reference to the European scene and the international labor movement.

-226Ec.
-ECONOMIC PRINCIPLES AND PROBLEMS.
+First Semester. - 226Ec.
+Economic Principles and Problems.
 Elementary economic study of production, distribution, rent, interest, income, wages, monetary and fiscal policy, current economic problems, and laws.

-227Ec.
+First Semester. - 227Ec.
 International Economics.
 Development in international, commercial and financial theory and policy, with regard to policy and position of the United States.

-228Ec.
-MARKETING AND CONSUMPTION.
+Second Semester. - 228Ec.
+Economics of Marketing and Consumption.
 Principles and practices.
 A study of the function, nature, structure and problems, in relationship to price and cost, competition and laws, prosperity and depression, cooperative and consumer organizations.

-229Ec.
-LAND ECONOMICS.
+Second Semester. - 229Ec.
+Land Economics.
 Man, land, and natural resources, appropriation, utilization, and distribution, in relation to agricultural policy, technological change, and economic geography.

-231Ec.
-ELEMENTARY STATISTICS.
+Second Semester. - 230Ec.
+Elementary Accounting.
+An introduction to the principles underlying modern bookkeeping and accounting procedures.
+Second Semester. - 231Ec.
+Elementary Statistics.
 The nature and limitation of statistics.
 Source, data and presentations of data.
 Statistical analysis, induction and tests of statistical hypothesis.

-230Ec.
-ELEMENTARY ACCOUNTING.

-An introduction to the principles underlying modern book-keeping and accounting procedures.

-250Ec.
-SEMINAR IN ECONOMICS.
+First Semester.

+- 245Ec.
+Monetary and Fiscal Policy.
+Money, credit and banking, incomes and prices, investment and employment, stability and prosperity.
+Integration of monetary policy with fiscal and general economic policies.
+Second Semester. - 250Ec.
+Seminar in Economics.
 Reading, reports and research on special economic problems, for economic majors.

-252Ec.
-ECONOMIC SYSTEMS.
+Second Semester. - 252Ec.
+Economic Doctrines and Systems.
 Development of economic doctrines and systems through history.
 Comparative analysis of capitalism, socialism and communism, with emphasis upon their differences in theory and practice.
+First Semester.